jsdev2/lesson18-doc/readme.md

 - Make a few more commits, syncing them with Github and going to Github to see the changes.
 (If you want you can also make some changes from Github, and sync them to your local to see the changes there.)

-- tktk add more here?
-A more specific exercise, or a more extended exercise?

 - Bonus: Create another new repo (with a different name, like `my-new-repo`), add a couple files and publish it to Github.

 ## Last couple of git/Github loose ends (10 min)